 Our second analysis focuses on the subsample of individuals who enroll in the program and who complete at least one module of the program.
-Figures 7 and 8 present the coefficient estimates for men and women, for each of the two outcomes, log earnings and employment, from estimating equation 1 only including data for completers and their matched control group.19 The results, while similar to the results for all participants, tend to be larger in magnitude but also have larger standard errors due to smaller sample sizes.
+Figures 7 and 8 present the coefficient estimates for men and women, for each of the two outcomes, log earnings and employment, from estimating equation 1 only including data for completers and their matched comparison group.
+The results, while similar to the results for all participants, tend to be larger in magnitude but also have larger standard errors due to smaller sample sizes.

-Figure 7 again shows that men have smaller gains, on average, in log-earnings than women especially after enrolling in the program.
+Figure 7 again shows that men have smaller gains, on average, in log-earnings than women immediately after enrolling in the program.
 Men's log earnings gains do reach 5% by the last year of the study but are not statistically significant.
 Women's log earnings again start growing strongly soon after enrollment and this growth continues till the end of the data, with average log earnings gains reaching 20%.
-As with the enrolled group, men's employment (Figure 8) rises quickly to a nearly 8 percentage point gain, on average, relative to the control group by the end of the first year after enrollment and remains above the control group, and statistically significantly, through the remainder of the study period.
-Women are much slower to show gains in the probability of being employed but by the last two quarters of the data women's employment rises sharply to over 10 percentage points higher than the control group.
+As with the enrolled group, men's employment (Figure 8) rises quickly to a nearly 8 percentage point gain, on average, relative to the comparison group by the end of the first year after enrollment and remains above the comparison group, and statistically significantly, through the remainder of the study period.
+Women are much slower to show gains in the probability of being employed but by the last two quarters of the data women's employment rises sharply to over 10 percentage points higher than the comparison group.
 However, large standard errors make most of these differences statistically insignificant.

-While we focus our attention on the enrolled group, focusing on intent to treat, as most job training studies do, it is clear that the differences in employment outcomes are largely due to the completers.
-The basic findings that men gain in employment early and earnings late, while women gain more in earnings and these gains occur early in the period, but they experience smaller and later gains in employment, are all larger among the groups that completes at least one module of the program.
+While we focus our attention on the enrolled group, focusing on intent to treat, it is clear that the differences in employment outcomes are largely due to the completers.
+The basic findings from the analysis on the enrolled are all larger among the groups that complete at least one module of the program.